settlemint/docs/docs/blockchain-guides/1_Hyperledger-Besu/8_enterprise-ethereum-connect-external-node.md

 This is a dangerous step that can break your network without a way to recover.
 You can assign this new node as a validator in the platform.
 This will make it sign blocks and transactions.
 Note that more than 66% of your validators need to be online for the network to keep functioning.

-Execute [ibft_proposeValidatorVote](https://besu.hyperledger.org/stable/private-networks/reference/api#ibft_proposevalidatorvote) on all your validator nodes.
+Execute [qbft_proposeValidatorVote](https://besu.hyperledger.org/stable/private-networks/reference/api#qbft_proposevalidatorvote) on all your validator nodes.
 You can find the enode address of your new node in the logs of the container or by executing [admin_nodeInfo](https://besu.hyperledger.org/stable/public-networks/reference/api#admin_nodeinfo).

-Similarily you can make a platform validator a regular node by executing [ibft_proposeValidatorVote](https://besu.hyperledger.org/stable/private-networks/reference/api#ibft_proposevalidatorvote) with proposal "false" on every validator node.
-Note however that the platform will not reflect this change.
+Similarly you can make a platform validator a regular node by executing [qbft_proposeValidatorVote](https://besu.hyperledger.org/stable/private-networks/reference/api#qbft_proposevalidatorvote) with proposal "false" on every validator node.